aexcode/a-single-div/README.md

 | `gulp build`  | Compile and minify Pug and SCSS for distribution  |

 ## Sharing
-Feel free to copy paste as much as you'd like, to edit it, and to experiment.
+Feel free to copy/paste as much as you'd like, to edit, and to experiment.
 That is, after all the point of the project!
 If you reuse a significant portion of CSS or full drawings, credit would be appreciated!

 ## Contributions
 I'm not currently accepting outside contributions on this repository, but stay tuned!